arlandfran/the-beginners-gambit/TESTING.md

   1. Navigate to the site rules page from a desktop screen.
   2. On the sidebar select the King subheader link.
   3. Once the page has scrolled to the linked section, select the Queen subheader link.

+- `scroll-margin-top` not supported for Safari & iOS Safari - The web inspector recommends using `scroll-snap-margin-top` but this does't fix the issue as it only works with scroll snap containers and breaks the header element.
+For now the current behaviour on Safari & iOS Safari is that the page will scroll but it won't take the header height into account and the subheader is hidden under the header.